KOTORCommunityPatches/K1_Community_Patch/README.md

 * The selection icon for the Sith Embassy transport on Manaan was misaligned [ISSUE #352](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/352)
 * When reinitiating conversation with Bastila on the Star Forge, you could break her concentration [ISSUE #458](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/458)
 * When selecting T3 for the Leviathan prison break, one DLG branch updated the quest to the wrong stage [ISSUE #485](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/485)
+* When talking to Lurze in Korriban Dreshdae, it was possible to persuade him without the proper skill check [ISSUE #676](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/676)

 ### Thrak Farelle:
 * Droid classes’ feat gain was reversed: [Droid Feat Gain Fix 1.0](https://deadlystream.com/files/file/865-kotor-droid-feat-gain-fix/)